 Piper says: “We are committed to delivering tailored air conditioning systems to meet varying budgets.
 The overall cost really does depend on the style of units and the product type.”

-When making plans to install a new system, or to replace an old one, Piper suggests you make sure you seek expert advice from a trusted supplier – one that has all the appropriate Refcom, Fgas, NICEIC, Chas and Safe Contractor accreditations at the very least.
+When making plans to install a new system, or replace an old one, make sure you seek expert advice from a trusted supplier – one that has all the appropriate Refcom, Fgas, NICEIC, Chas and Safe Contractor accreditations at the very least.
 Look out for a contractor that is an approved installer of leading air conditioning brands.
-At Synecore, we are accredited by Mitsubishi Electric, Daikin and Toshiba Air Conditioning,” he says.
+At Synecore, we are accredited by Mitsubishi Electric, Daikin and Toshiba Air Conditioning.

 For a full site survey and to discuss the options available visit www.synecore.co.uk or call 0845 241 4953

 Many luxury bed & breakfast owners experience dramatic downgrades on ratings by customers kept awake by traffic when their bedroom windows are left open in the summer.
 Bill Lumley finds the problem can be solved easily, cheaply and at little cost to the environment with a modern air ventilation unit.

 Ventilation units have been specified and used around airports and areas with high noise pollution and air pollution.
 Siegenia supplies wall-mounted air ventilation units for guest houses, hotels and luxury bed & breakfast bedrooms.